Gayelabouimad/Gayelabouimad/README.md

 - 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning React Native Mobile Development
 - 💞️ I’m not currently looking to collaborate
-- 📫 How to reach me on gayelabouimad@gmail.com
+- 📫 You can reach me on gayelabouimad@gmail.com

 <!---
 Gayelabouimad/Gayelabouimad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.